camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 ## Execution Jobs

 The execution of a batch is split into several execution jobs.
-The specific number of jobs depends on the size of the batch and the process engine configuration (see [seed job][]).
+The specific number of jobs depends on the total jobs of the batch and the process engine configuration (see [seed job][]).
 Every execution job executes the actual batch command for a given number of invocations, e.g., migrate a number of process instances.
 The execution jobs will be executed by the [job executor][].
 They